 Marsh Samphire (Salicornia)

-To harvest, pinch or use scissors to snip the tips of the stems, leaving the tough, yellow lower stalks intact.
-This allows the plant to regrow, plus you save time later as you won’t have to cut the tougher parts off.
+When harvesting Marsh Samphire, use a pinching motion or use scissors to snip off the tips of the stems.
+It’s important to leave the tough, yellow lower stalks intact.
+This practice allows the plant to regenerate, ensuring its continued growth and sustainability.
+It also saves time later, as you won’t need to remove the tougher parts of the plant.

 Marsh Samphire works well with any fish dish, or try with eggs or lamb.